Introducing: Kumiho, Haechi and Bulgasari. Arriving to the game before the end of this summer.

 Kumiho, Haechi and Bulgasari are nothing like machines we made before — and, thematically, that’s kind of their point.
 Most of our previous robot designs were tied to real life military tech.
 This time we took most of the inspiration from myths and legends.

 Kumiho, Haechi and Bulgasari are all named after legendary beasts from Korean culture.
-These characters are not exclusive to Korean tradition though: their analogues surfaced in folklore of many cultures, both Eastern and Western.
+These characters are not exclusive to Korean tradition though: their analogs surfaced in the folklore of many cultures, both Eastern and Western.
 Let’s take an image of Kumiho for example: even if we look into Russian folk tales, there’s an ubiquitous red fox that tricked many, including a bread boy named Kolobok, into their demise.
 By the way, the story of latter is basically “The Gingerbread Man” from English and many other folklore traditions.

 “So, the Gingerbread Man climbed onto the fox’s nose.
 Immediately, the fox tossed him up into the air, opened his mouth and gobbled up the Gingerbread Man”.